ForBioPhylogenomics/tutorials/ml_species_tree_inference/README.md

 <a name="q4"></a>

 * **Question 4:** As shown in the table at the beginning of this tutorial, the tribe called Lamprologini is in our dataset represented by four species: *Neolamprologus brichardi* ("neobri"), *Neolamprologus marunguensis* ("neomar"), *Neolamprologus gracilis* ("neogra"), and *Neolamprologus olivaceous* ("neooli").
 The most ancestral node among the four species has the label "1/91.7/94.3", meaning that 91.7% of the gene trees (66 of the 72 trees) and 94.3% of the alignment sites support this node.

+<a name="q5"></a>

+* **Question 5:** To perform the maximum-likelihood estimation of ancestral states, IQ-TREE re-estimated all branch lengths.
+The tree topology, however, was constrained to be that of the input tree in file `species_pp.tre`.